NumberHound/web/about.md

 Updates to the data resources pages are continually made as new, quality datasets are found.
 Please report any broken links to datasets.

+Currently, NumberHound has the following resources:

+Data Solutions -- a page with resources and guidance to help you store, clean, analyze, and visualize your data.

+Economics Data -- a page with lists of where to get data for all you empirical projects.
+The list is broken down by subject area.

+Sports Data -- a page with lists of where to get data for all sports related projects.
+The list is broken down by sport.

+The Paper Companion -- A page with high-level tips on writing an empirical economics paper.
+A lot of these tips can be generalized to any write up associated with a data science project.

+Miscellaneous Resources -- A page with assorted papers, books, blogs, websites, videos, podcasts, and social media sites which are meant to educate on data science, statistics, and economics.

 ## NumberHound Data

 Data for all posts on NumberHound can be found in the [NumberHound Data Repository](https://github.com/NumberHound/Data) in the posts folder.
 Data on other topics can also be found in this repository.